 International Graduate and Law Enrollment Trends

-- A total of 984 international graduate and law students enrolled in 2017, compared with 1,051 in 2016.
+- A total of 871 international graduate and law students enrolled in 2018, compared with 984 in 2017.
 The largest proportion of students enrolled in CDM and KGSB.
 Nineteen percent of CDM enrollment and 14 percent of KGSB enrollment is international students.

-- Students come from about 70 countries, with nearly one-third from China, followed by Saudi Arabia and India.
+- Students come from about 70 countries, with more than one quarter from China, followed by Saudi Arabia and India.